 Pay attention to the words you use.
-The SEC strongly disfavors use of the term “may” when describing what you do -- and how you do it -- for your clients.
-Try to use declarative statements to describe your services -- and more importantly, do what you say.
+The SEC strongly disfavors the use of the term “may” when describing what you do – and how you do it – for your clients.
+Use declarative statements to describe your services – and more importantly, do what you say.
 Many compliance consultants might be tempted to hedge these descriptions when helping you draft your Part 2 and Part 3 disclosures.
-This unfortunately has the opposite effect and leads to larger compliance issues.
-It’s best to define your services, state them clearly, and ensure you’re managing your practice in accordance with your Form ADV.
+This, unfortunately, has the opposite effect and leads to more significant compliance issues.
+It’s best to define your services, state them clearly, and ensure you manage your practice per your Form ADV.

 Ensuring you’re reconciling your actual fee-billing practice to your Form ADV disclosures and IMA on a semi-annual (or at most annual) basis will help keep you consistent.

 4. RIA business descriptions